danielabrahamgit/danielabrahamgit.github.io/Academics/academics.md

 ---
 layout: page
 title: Academics
-permalink:  /Projects/academics
+permalink:  /Academics/academics
 ---

 ## Teaching
-#### EECS 16A Discussion TA (Fall 2020)
+#### EE 120 Head TA (Fall 2021)
-- Held office hours where students asked questions on circuit theory and linear algebra
-- Ran (2x) weekly discussion sections where a group of students were lead through review material and problem sets
-- Tended to student's course related question on the official course web forum (piazza)
+- TBD

 #### EECS 16B Content TA (Spring 2021)
 - Working with a team of TAs, generated homework problem sets and exam problems for students studying circuits, signal processing, introductory machine learning, and control systems
 - Ran (2x) weekly discussion sessions where groups of students are lead through interactive course material review and relevant problem sets
 - Held (2x) weekly office hours where students are helped personally with course related questions
+- Tended to student's course related question on the official course web forum (piazza)

+#### EECS 16A Discussion TA (Fall 2020)
+- Held office hours where students asked questions on circuit theory and linear algebra
+- Ran (2x) weekly discussion sections where a group of students were lead through review material and problem sets
 - Tended to student's course related question on the official course web forum (piazza)

 ## Research